vidyar/shippabledocs1/sources/start.rst

   **If you use TravisCI,  we support** ``.travis.yml`` **natively, so that you can test your repos in parallel with Shippable and compare the speed and rich visualizations.**

 - Tell us what your build environment is.
-This is an optional setting and if ommitted, Ubuntu 12.04 is used as a default
+This is an optional setting and if omitted, Ubuntu 12.04 is used as a default
     .. code-block:: python

         # Build Environment